raheelhparekh/course-search/Readme.md

 # 📚 Course Search – Spring Boot + Elasticsearch

 A full-text course search engine using Spring Boot and Elasticsearch.
-Supports keyword search, filters, sorting, and pagination over a dataset of 50+ sample course documents.
+Supports keyword search, filters, sorting, pagination, and autocomplete over a dataset of 50+ sample course documents.

 ---